PsychoNarc/forkify/README.md

 5. Install axios:
 >`npm install axios --save`

-### To run the project, install the above dependencies in the local directory and enter `npm run start`.
+### To run the project, install the above dependencies in the local directory and enter `npm run start` in console.